-In April 2013, the government launched the Uganda Vision 2040, an ambitious plan which aims to secure a GDP per capita of US$9500, a marked increase from the current US$506.
-The Uganda Vision 2040 will instill a series of five and 10-year Development Plans.
+In April 2013, the government launched the Uganda Vision 2040, an ambitious plan which aims to secure a gross domestic product (GDP) per capita of US$9500, a marked increase from the current US$506.
+The Uganda Vision 2040 will instill a series of five-and 10-year Development Plans.

 The Bank’s analytical and advisory activities underpin investment operations and sector strategies, and inform the government’s reform path.
-Recent analytical work includes a series of the Uganda Economic Updates launched in February 2013, to be published twice a year.
+Recent analytical work includes a series of the Uganda Economic Updates launched in February 2013, which will be published twice a year.
 The first issue focused on regional trade and integration and the second and most recent economic update focused on jobs.
 Others include an economic and statistical analysis of Tourism in Uganda (2013); a synthesis report on promoting inclusive growth (2012) and a series of Public Expenditure Reviews focused on education (FY08), health (FY09), roads (FY10), and service delivery (FY13).
 Other reports such as the Public Finance Management in Uganda -- a Platform Approach (2008) with an assessment of fiscal decentralization, and the Public Expenditure and Financial Accountability Report (2009) have been critical in informing the reform agenda in public financial management.
 The World Bank is currently preparing a Country Economic Memorandum (CEM) that will specifically focus on how Uganda can attain a Middle Income Country Status by leveraging the recently discovered oil resources so as to promote diversified and shared prosperity.
 The CEM is intended to present policy options to the daunting challenge that policy makers are likely to face including maximizing the linkages between oil and non-oil sector while establishing institutional mechanisms to protect new revenue from rent-seeking and misallocation of resources.

-Uganda became a member of IFC in 1963.
+Uganda became a member of the IFC in 1963.
 As of October 2013, IFC has approved funding for over 50 projects in Uganda amounting to US$1.5 billion, focusing on i) improving the investment climate; ii) building up the capacity of Small and Medium Enterprises (SMEs) and micro-enterprises as well as institutions that can support them; and iii) proactive support to project development in the financial, agribusiness, and infrastructure sectors.
-The IFC will continue to support Uganda on business enabling environment, Public-Private Partnership (PPP) infrastructure advisory services, and access to finance for SMEs through the Africa Small Medium Enterprises (ASME) program for selected commercial banks.
-Additional operations in the forthcoming years include heightened focus on agribusiness intermediaries, supporting upgrading and expansion Umeme Ltd.’s power distribution network estimated to cost US$500 million over 6 years, finance sector development, infrastructure (including railways) and electricity generation companies.
+The IFC will continue to business-enabling environment, public-private partnership (PPP) infrastructure advisory services, and access to finance for SMEs through the Africa small-medium enterprises program for selected commercial banks.
+Additional operations in the forthcoming years include heightened focus on agribusiness intermediaries, supporting upgrading and expansion of Umeme Ltd.’s power distribution network estimated to cost US$500 million over six years, finance sector development, infrastructure (including railways) and electricity generation companies.
 Among IFC’s recent commitments includes US$75 million financial support and mobilizing US$200 million for the rehabilitation and upgrading of the railways concession and a US$25 million loan to assist the expansion a Roofings Ltd’s steel coated zinc project at Namanve Industrial Park.

 There is close interaction with the IMF on the macroeconomic program.

-More than 40 bilateral and multilateral development partners provide aid to Uganda, but only three partners account for almost half of the country’s total Official Development Assistance.
-The World Bank, the largest financier, accounted for 19 percent of the US$7.3 billion disbursed from 2004 to 2008; with the United States and the European Commission (EC) at 18% and 10%, respectively.
+More than 40 bilateral and multilateral development partners provide aid to Uganda.
+The World Bank, the largest financier, accounted for 19% of the US$7.3 billion disbursed from 2004 to 2008; with the United States and the European Commission (EC) at 18% and 10%, respectively.

-During the current CPS period, the Bank will continue to promote donor harmonization and aid effectiveness.
+The Bank has a lead role in promoting donor harmonization and aid effectiveness.
 The Bank is the permanent chair of the Local Development Partners’ Group (LDPG), which is the apex development partner forum in Uganda.
-The LDPG and its sector/thematic groups facilitate development partner coordination and interface with the government.
-In addition, The Bank is also permanent co-chair of the Joint Budget Support Framework.
+The LDPG and its sector groups facilitate development partner coordination and interface with the government.
+In addition, The Bank is also permanent co-chair of the Joint Budget Support Framework (JBSF).

-The government’s National Development Plan includes a section on government-development partner relations, outlining key issues related to aid effectiveness and stating the government’s intention to adopt a new Partnership Policy, addressing alignment of aid with national priorities and systems, transaction costs, coordination issues, predictability of aid flows, mutual accountability for development results, and partnerships beyond aid.
+The government’s National Development Plan (NDP) includes a section on government-development partner relations.
+This section is outlining key issues related to aid effectiveness and stating the government’s intention to adopt a new Partnership Policy, addressing alignment of aid with national priorities and systems, transaction costs, coordination issues, predictability of aid flows, mutual accountability for development results, and partnerships beyond aid.
 The Partnership Policy is expected to play an important role in managing aid over the medium term, as oil revenues gradually reduce the government’s reliance on external assistance.

 Uganda’s development partners undertake periodic division-of- labor exercises to encourage selectivity.
-Once the new Partnership Policy is adopted, it is expected that development partners will undertake a new division of labour exercise under government leadership..
-During the CAS period, the Bank will continue to encourage coordinated approaches at the sector level.
+Once the new Partnership Policy is adopted, it is expected that development partners will review the division of labor under government leadership.

 A New Joint Budget Support Framework

-The government and development partners approved, for the first time, a Joint Budget Support Framework (JBSF) in October 2009, to reduce the transaction costs of budget support for the government, increase the predictability of disbursements, and create a stronger and more consistent policy dialogue that fosters mutual accountability in line with the Paris Declaration on Aid Effectiveness.
+The government and development partners approved, for the first time, a Joint Budget Support Framework (JBSF) in October 2009.
+The purpose was to reduce the transaction costs of budget support for the government, increase the predictability of disbursements, and create a stronger and more consistent policy dialogue that fosters mutual accountability in line with the Paris Declaration on Aid Effectiveness.

-In the FY2010/11, the JBSF partners disbursed in excess of $300m to the Uganda government, or approximately 10 percent of the government’s budget.
-This budget support provides a platform for policy dialogue between the Ugandan government and its development partners - the JBS partners are committed to creating a conducive partnership with the government based on commitment, mutual accountability, trust and open dialogue.
+In FY10-FY11, the JBSF partners disbursed in excess of US$300 million to the government, or approximately 10% of the government’s budget.
+This budget support provides a platform for policy dialogue between the Ugandan government and its development partners.

 The JBSF governance structure is two tiered: